 Responsibilities of a Forest Capital of Canada

-- Communications Plan Develop a communications plan that promotes community involvement and media coverage.
+- Communications Plan: Develop a communications plan that promotes community and/or regional involvement and media coverage.
+The plan could include:

-- Web Site Develop an interactive web site featuring a calendar of events and corporate partnerships.
+- Website: Develop or incorporate an interactive website (or webpage into an existing website) featuring a calendar of events and corporate partnerships.

-- Final Report Submit a final report to the CFA summarizing Forest Capital activities and results.
+- Final Report: Submit a final report to the CIF-IFC summarizing Forest Capital of Canada activities and results.

 |2017-2019||Petawawa Research Forest - Chalk River, ON|